 Modern slavery is a crime and a violation of fundamental human rights.
-It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which involve depriving a person of their liberty in order to exploit them for personal or commercial gain.
+It takes various forms, such as slavery, servitude, forced and compulsory labour, child labour and human trafficking, all of which involve depriving a person of their liberty in order to exploit them for personal or commercial gain.
 For the sake of brevity, we refer to all of these practices as 'modern slavery' in this statement.

 We have a zero tolerance approach to modern slavery and we are committed to acting ethically and with integrity in all our business dealings and relationships.
-We are confident that modern slavery is not taking place within our own direct businesses and we are implementing and enforcing effective controls to ensure it is not taking place anywhere in our supply chains.
+We are confident that modern slavery is not taking place within our own direct businesses and we continue to implement and enforce effective controls to ensure it is not taking place anywhere in our supply chains.